-No matter the size, structure or shape of a business, or whether it’s public, private or not-for-profit, frameworks and functions required are the same.
+No matter the size, structure or shape of a business, or whether it’s public, private or not-for-profit, the frameworks and functions required fundamentally are the same.

 One business owner came to us overwhelmed and not understanding how their business should be structured.
-The confusion was having a mega effect on performance and direction.
+This confusion was having a huge effect on performance and direction.
 The business owner had sweated over developing different structures to solve the problem, but to no avail.
 Staff were confused.
 Sales were down.
-The business was in chaos and it wasn’t even complying with relevant legislation.
+The business was in chaos and it wasn’t complying with relevant legislation.

-The business owner called me as an efficiency expert.
-With a Master’s in Business Administration, it is relatively easy for me to paint the big picture for owners and then supporting them to get the right things right.
+The business owner called Omania Terry as an efficiency expert.
+With a Master’s in Business Administration, it is relatively easy for her to paint the big picture for owners and then support them to get the right things right.
 Without this, they’ll never progress.

-The solution, as I saw it, was to take it from the top and examine the business against a best practice framework.
+The solution, as Omania and her team at Omnia Terry saw it, was to take it from the top and examine the business against a best practice framework.

-I explained that common tasks are grouped to deliver the outcomes of a function, such as Marketing.
-I outlined what some tasks are that typically fall under this function—branding, marketing collateral, fundamental promotion and communications tools such as websites, newsletters, social media platforms, blogs, advertising, events and conferences.
-I asked if the business was operating with a marketing strategy.
+She explained that common tasks are grouped to deliver the outcomes of a function, such as marketing.
+She outlined what some tasks are that typically fall under this function — branding, marketing collateral, fundamental promotion and communications tools such as websites, newsletters, social media platforms, blogs, advertising, events and conferences.
+She asked if the business was operating with a marketing strategy.
 The answer was ‘no’.

-I then moved to another function relevant to that business, Sales.
-I outlined some tasks that typically fall under this function, including setting key performance indicators, commission structures, bonuses, customer and client relations, sales training, defining sales areas and sales strategies.
-I asked if the business was operating with a sales strategy.
+Omania Terry and the team then moved to another function relevant to that business, sales.
+They outlined some tasks that typically fall under this function, including setting key performance indicators, commission structures, bonuses, customer and client relations, sales training, defining sales areas and sales strategies.
+They asked if the business was operating with a sales strategy.
 The answer was ‘no’.

 - Are all tasks being completed properly?